 20. Use an opt-in process

-Adopting the Opt-in process when building an email list is highly recommended.
+Adopting the Opt-in process when building an email list is a highly recommended email marketing best practices.
 This is the perfect opportunity to get the user’s consent to send commercial emails.
 This is an important step to becoming a GDPR and LGPD-compliant email sender.

 The Opt-in process is also necessary for ensuring only active email addresses get to your subscriber lists.
 Opt-in strategies are just what you need to achieve good deliverability.